← All claims

 2017 · Nutrients

-RCT supports moderate Randomised double-blind 7-day crossover: greater than 12h-fermented sourdough wheat bread lowered ATIs/FODMAPs and was somewhat better tolerated than yeast bread in wheat-sensitive IBS subjects (pilot, n small, modest symptom difference), human.
+in-vitro supports moderate Randomised double-blind 7-day crossover: greater than 12h-fermented sourdough wheat bread lowered ATIs/FODMAPs and was somewhat better tolerated than yeast bread in wheat-sensitive IBS subjects (pilot, n small, modest symptom difference), human.

 Menezes